-Leave ample time for a visit to the spa, where treatments are inspired by traditional Irish folklore.
+Leave ample time for a visit to the spa, where treatments are inspired by traditional Celtic mythology and folklore.
 Forgot your Wellies at home?
 No worries—the property features an extensive Boot Room where you can borrow waxed jackets and boots for those bracing walks.

 Best History: Ashford Castle, County Mayo

 Ahh, Ashford, the remote Irish castle from your dreams.
 The property dates back to the 13th-century Anglo-Normans, and has been successively expanded and renovated over the centuries (you can take a tour that provides all the details), but it was perhaps most notably purchased and expanded by the Guinness family during the Victoria era.